nstudio/nativescript-pulltorefresh/README.md

     // Get reference to the PullToRefresh;
     var pullRefresh = args.object;

-    // Do work here... and when done call .setRefreshing(false) to stop the refreshing loadItems().then(function (resp) {
+    // Do work here... and when done call set refreshing property to false to stop the refreshing loadItems().then(function (resp) {
         // ONLY USING A TIMEOUT TO SIMULATE/SHOW OFF THE REFRESHING setTimeout(function () {
-            pullRefresh.setRefreshing(false);
+            pullRefresh.refreshing = false;
         }, 1000);
     }, function (err) {
-        pullRefresh.setRefreshing(false);
+        pullRefresh.refreshing = false;
     });
 }
 exports.refreshList = refreshList;